Daisy Eagan: Career

+In 2018, Eagan played Brigid Blake in the U.S. national tour of The Humans, appearing alongside Richard Thomas in Stephen Karam’s Tony Award–winning 2016 play.

+Podcast

+Eagan writes and hosts the podcast Strange and Unexplained, as well as associated live shows.

 Personal life

 Eagan attended Bard College at Simon's Rock and graduated from Antioch University in Los Angeles with a Bachelor of Arts in psychology and creative writing.

 In 2003, she married Patrick Comer, a financial consultant; they divorced in 2006.

-Eagan lives in New York with her child, Monty, and his father, Kurt Bloom, whom she married on May 6, 2020.
-Eagan first came out as gay to her parents when she was 12; she currently identifies as "queer poly," and is also in a relationship with Ryan Holsather, who is polyamorous and nonbinary.
+Eagan first came out to her parents when she was 12; thinking she was gay before she explored more of her sexuality.
+She currently identifies as "queer poly", and is also in a relationship with Ryan Holsather, who is polyamorous and nonbinary.

-Daisy Eagan is non-binary and uses she/they pronouns.
+Eagan identifies as non-binary and uses she/they pronouns.